mRcSchwering/magic-soup/docs/mechanics.md

 A cell's [genome](https://en.wikipedia.org/wiki/Genome) is a chain of [nucleotides](https://en.wikipedia.org/wiki/Nucleotide) represented by a string of letters
 T, C, G, A. There are [start and stop codons](https://en.wikipedia.org/wiki/Genetic_code) which define [coding regions (CDSs)](https://en.wikipedia.org/wiki/Coding_region).
 Transcription can start at any start codon and will end when the first [in-frame](https://en.wikipedia.org/wiki/Reading_frame) stop codon encountered.
-CDSs without stop codon are not considered [[James NR 2016](https://pubmed.ncbi.nlm.nih.gov/27934701/)].
+CDSs without a stop codon are not considered [[James NR 2016](https://pubmed.ncbi.nlm.nih.gov/27934701/)].
-Each CDS will then be translated into one protein, giving each cell a certain [proteome](https://en.wikipedia.org/wiki/Proteome).
+Each CDS is translated into one protein, giving each cell a certain [proteome](https://en.wikipedia.org/wiki/Proteome).
 What each protein can do is defined by its [domains](https://en.wikipedia.org/wiki/Protein_domain).

 ![transcription and translation](./img/transc_transl.png)